MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 To integrate somewhere:

-- **Replication:** If you deploy across regions, you need to replicate data between them.
-Synchronous replication means you take a perf hit on every transaction, but then everything is consistent.
-Async replication means there's a chance data loss occurs if an outage happens before data is replicated.
 - **How zone redundancy works:** For many services, Azure runs multiple instances or stores multiple copies of the data.
 Zone redundancy means that these are distributed across availability zones (i.e. DCs) that are in the same metro area but separated.
 So you don't necessarily provision more resources, you're just spreading them across physical locations.
 This helps with resiliency.
 The data transfer to keep instances in sync can have a cost impact but not as high as multi-region.
 Might increase latency of communication between components, but this doesn't matter for most workloads.

 ## Approaches